Raid-Hub/Services/README.md

 ### Adding a New Database Migration

-1. Create SQL file in `infrastructure/postgres/schemas/`
+1. Create SQL file in `infrastructure/postgres/migrations/`
-2. Follow naming convention: `YYYY-MM-DD-description.sql`
+2. Follow naming convention: `XXX_description.sql` (where XXX is next number)
+3. Use multi-schema structure (create schemas if needed)
-3. Run with `make migrate`
+4. Run with `make migrate`

 ## Documentation